BabyMelvin/proc-macro-workshop/README.md

 # Rust Latam: procedural macros workshop
+Latin America

-*This repo contains a selection of projects designed to learn to write Rust procedural macros &mdash; Rust code that generates Rust code.*
+* This repo contains a selection of projects designed to learn to write Rust procedural macros &mdash; Rust code that generates Rust code.*

-*Each of these projects is drawn closely from a compelling real use case.
+* Each of these projects is drawn closely from a compelling real use case.
 Out of the 5 projects here, 3 are macros that I have personally implemented in industrial codebases for work, and the other 2 exist as libraries on crates.io by other authors.*